FASTER Quick Start Guide

 Off-campus Access (TAMU)

-For connecting to cluster login nodes from outside the campus, you need to activate Virtual Private Network (VPN) first, then initiate SSH connection to the cluster login nodes.
-You can find VPN installation instruction from TAMU ServiceNow Knowledge Base page on VPN.
+To connect to cluster login nodes from outside the campus, you need to activate Virtual Private Network (VPN) first, then initiate an SSH connection to the cluster login nodes.
+You can find VPN installation instructions from TAMU ServiceNow Knowledge Base page on VPN.

-Users can apply for an account on FASTER through ACCESS.
-See the ACCESS Active Resources page in the ACCESS documentation to learn how to apply.
+Researchers can request an allocation on FASTER through ACCESS.
+Please see the ACCESS Active Resources page in the ACCESS documentation to learn how to apply.

 Portal login (ACCESS)

-Authorized ACCESS users can login using the Portal:
+Authorized ACCESS users can log in using the Web Portal:

 https://portal-faster-access.hprc.tamu.edu